-PRECIOUS-Gold rebounds from 6-week low as dollar sags before Fed speeches
+REFILE-PRECIOUS-Gold rebounds from 6-week low as dollar sags before Fed speeches

 Fed Chair Janet Yellen addresses the British Academy in

-London at 1700 GMT, less than two hours after an address by
+London at 1700 GMT, after a speech by Philadelphia Fed President

-Philadelphia Fed President Patrick Harker in the same city at
+Patrick Harker in the U.S. city at 1515 GMT

-Ahead of that, the dollar slipped 0.5 percent against
+Before that, the dollar slipped 0.6 percent against

-major currencies, making dollar-priced gold cheaper for non-U.S.
+A weak dollar makes dollar-priced gold cheaper for non-U.S.

 investors.